This example shows how to perform a 3-D segmentation using active contours (snakes). You can view the results using the Volume Viewer app.

 BW = XY > 5.098000e-01;

-After this initial lung segmentation, you must clean up the mask using options on the Refine Mask menu.
+After this initial lung segmentation, clean up the mask using options on the Refine Mask menu.

 In the app, you can click each option to invert the mask image so that the lungs are in the foreground (Invert Mask), remove other segmented elements besides the lungs (Clear Borders), and fill holes inside the lung segmentation (Fill Holes).
 Finally, use the Morphology option to smooth the edges of the lung segmentation.
 On the Morphology tab, select the Erode Mask operation.
 After performing these steps, select Show Binary and save the mask image to the workspace.